The Best Barbecue Joint in Every State

 This casual and eclectic eatery serves ribs and, surprisingly, ramen.
-They even have barbecued seitan for any vegetarians who find themselves in a meat-eater’s paradise.
+Bluebird Barbecue even has barbecued seitan for any vegetarians who find themselves in a meat-eater’s paradise.

 HogsHead Cafe, Henrico

-Though they do offer ribs, pulled pork and chicken, the customer favorite on this joint’s menu seems to be the gluttonous Hog Dog, a bacon-wrapped jumbo beef hot dog that’s deep-fried and topped with pulled pork, sauce and coleslaw.
+Though they do offer ribs, pulled pork and chicken, customers usually head to HogsHead Cafe for the gluttonous Hog Dog, a bacon-wrapped jumbo beef hot dog that’s deep-fried and topped with pulled pork, sauce and coleslaw.

 Jack’s BBQ, Seattle

 This is another Northwest restaurant focusing on Central Texas-style barbecue.
-The brisket is remarkably tender and flavorful and requires no sauce whatsoever, and Frito pie, a beloved Texas classic, is even on their expansive and straightforward menu.
+The brisket at Jack’s BBQ is remarkably tender and flavorful and requires no sauce whatsoever, and Frito pie, a beloved Texas classic, is even on their expansive and straightforward menu.

 Ridge View BBQ, Dunbar

 Two couples run this casual and well-liked establishment, and they smoke and serve all the barbecue staples.
-They even notably make pork rinds in-house.
-West Virginia State University is right across the street, making its location ideal.
+Ridge View BBQ even makes pork rinds in-house!

 Bob’s Bitchin’ BBQ, Dodgeville

-You’ll find all the typical barbecue fare at this funky place, including smoked pork chops.
-Since Wisconsin is America’s Dairyland and famous for its cheeses, you’d be remiss if you left without trying the battered cheese curds.
+You’ll find all the typical barbecue fare at Bob’s, including smoked pork chops.
+Since Wisconsin is America’s Dairyland and famous for its cheese, you’d be remiss if you left without trying the battered cheese curds.